Raymond Harry Brown

-Raymond Harry "Ray" Brown (born November 7, 1946) is an American composer, arranger, trumpet player, and jazz educator.
-He has performed as trumpet player and arranged music for Stan Kenton (early 1970s), Bill Watrous, Bill Berry, Frank Capp - Nat Pierce (Juggernaut Big Band), and the Full Faith and Credit Big Band.
+Raymond Harry "Ray" Brown (born November 7, 1946) is an American composer, arranger, trumpeter, and jazz educator.
+He has performed as a trumpet player and arranged music for Stan Kenton (early 1970s), Bill Watrous, Bill Berry, Frank Capp, Nat Pierce (of the Juggernaut Big Band), and the Full Faith and Credit Big Band.

 Career

-Brown joined Kenton in September 1971, succeeding Gary Lee Pack [b.
-1950; Director of Jazz Studies (retired), University of Southern Maine], holding the jazz trumpet chair and serving as an improv clinician.
+Brown joined Stan Kenton in September 1971, succeeding Gary Lee Pack [; Director of Jazz Studies (retired), University of Southern Maine], holding the jazz trumpet chair and serving as an improvisation clinician.
 The Kenton trumpet section included Mike Vax, Jay Saunders, and Dennis Noday.
-Brown also contributed arrangements for Kenton, including "Mi Burrito" and "Neverbird."
+Brown also contributed arrangements for Kenton, including "Mi Burrito" and "Neverbird".
 Brown remained with the Kenton Orchestra until November 1972.

-Before joining the Kenton Orchestra, Brown had served as arranger and trumpeter with the Studio Band of The United States Army Field Band at Fort Meade, Maryland (1968–71).
+Before joining the Kenton Orchestra, Brown had served as arranger and trumpeter with the Studio Band of the United States Army Field Band at Fort Meade, Maryland (1968–71).
 His tenure with the Army Band and Kenton coincided closely with that of Jay Saunders — trumpet player, and jazz educator, who, while with the Kenton Orchestra, eventually played lead trumpet.

 Brown currently leads his own big band, the Great Big Band, which has performed at the Monterey Jazz Festival, the San Jose Jazz Festival, the Santa Cruz Jazz Festival, the Lake Tahoe Music Festival, and jazz venues in the San Francisco Bay area.